Vatican approves blessings for same-sex couples in landmark ruling | Law-Order

 The Vatican said on Monday in a landmark ruling approved by Pope Francis that Roman Catholic priests can administer blessings to same-sex couples as long as they are not part of regular Church rituals or liturgies.
 A document from the Vatican's doctrinal office, which effectively reversed a declaration the same body had issued in 2021, said such blessings would not legitimise irregular situations but be a sign that God welcomes all.

-It should in no way be confused with the sacrament of heterosexual marriage.
+It should in no way be confused with the sacrament of heterosexual marriage, it added.
 It said priests should decide on a case-by-case basis and "should not prevent or prohibit the Church's closeness to people in every situation in which they might seek God's help through a simple blessing".

 The pope hinted that an official change was in the works in October in response to questions put forward by five conservative cardinals at the start of a synod of bishops at the Vatican.
 While the response in October was more nuanced, Monday's eight-page document, whose subtitle is "On the Pastoral Meaning of Blessings", spelled out specific situations.
 An 11-point section was titled "Blessings of Couples in Irregular Situations and of Couples of the Same sex".